Advanced Practice Provider Fellowship

 Associate Program Director

 Liz grew up in Williamsburg, VA and earned her BA from Elon University in North Carolina in 2013.
-She then worked as the Chief Scribe for Riverside Health System for several years prior to joining the inaugural PA cohort at Lynchburg College.
+She then worked as the Chief Scribe for Riverside Health for several years prior to joining the inaugural PA cohort at Lynchburg College.
 While in PA school she developed a passion for PA leadership, advocacy, and education.
 Following graduation in 2017, Liz completed a Critical Care Fellowship at Lynchburg General Hospital in Lynchburg, VA while obtaining her Doctorate of Medical Science (DMSc) degree from the University of Lynchburg.
 She practiced in Lynchburg, VA and Albany, NY prior to returning to the area and joining the Critical Care team at Riverside.
 In her years as a PA, Liz has precepted many PA and NP students, alike, and works closely with the resident team during their rotations through the Medical ICU.
 Liz worked closely with other members of the Critical Care team to help develop Riverside’s inaugural APP Fellowship.
 She continues to practice in Pulmonary Critical Care while holding the Associate Program Director position of the Critical Care APP Fellowship.

 In her free time, Liz enjoys reading, cooking, being outside in any capacity, and spending time with her husband, Blake, her son, Jack, and their Beagle, Ducky.